McStephen-Armetheus/Circles-with-its-pie/README.md

 </div>
 <div align="Right">

-The illustration above shows a right triangle moving in a counter-clockwise manner and it assumes the circle's centered at [0,0] with its radius as one.
+The illustration above shows a right triangle moving in a counter-clockwise manner, from the 1st quadrant to the 4th, totalling a full rotation: 2π or 360⁰, and it assumes the circle's centered at [0,0] with its radius as one.
 Here, the sides are clarified as sine, cosine, tangent, and you may spot points, preferably P and P'.

 </div>